clubedaentrega/log-sink-server/api.md

 A name to give to this stream.
 This id will be used to shutdown the stream, for example
 * includeExtra: boolean
 If you are interested in the `extra` field, set this to `true`.
 Otherwise, keep it `false` to reduce network usage and latency
-* filter: Filter
+* filter: Object
 Let's the application declare which logs it wants to receive.
 An object with:
 	* origin: string
 	The producer's user name.
 This is the only required field.
 You must have read access to logs from that user.
 You can always read your own data.
 	* name: optional string
 	An exact match for the log name
 	* nameRegex: optional regex
-	A regex to match against the log name (ignore if `name` is present)
+	A regex to match against the log name (ignored if `name` is present)
 	* level: optional Range
 	A range (see bellow) for the log level
 	* relevance: optional Range